speedy-ye/speedy-ye/README.md

   <br>I’m seeking the opportunity to devote my capabilities to building some widely used and praised products.
  </p>
 <p>
- 🌱  I am learning everything whatever I think is needed for software technology.
+ 🌱  I learn all the way what is needed for software technology.
 </p>

 <p>